 Today, drive approximately 1 hour to Zhujiajiao, one of Shanghai's sleepy water towns.
 Sightseeing here is leisurely and involves a couple of hours exploring on foot.
-Later, return to Shanghai and enjoy the ancient treasures of the Shanghai Museum before wandering around People's Square.
+Later, return to Shanghai and admire the magnificent colonial architecture along the Huangpu River with a stroll along the Bund, then wander down the nearby Nanjing Road, the perfect place for some shopping.